Audio of Glen Rose ISD (Texas) School Board Meeting Re: Joelle Ogletree from Sept 24, 2007

 19 Nov 2007 @ 2:19:56 PM

 And I meant to add, all the school board members who voted for this also are in the wrong.
 I don't know who is up for election in the next round nor exactly when that election is (seems like it's the same time the city elections take place, in the spring), but the admins would know.
 Then, some people need to step up to run against the ones who are currently on the board.
-Latest Blog Post by salon -Timeline of some interesting actions Trump and others took re: Russia Investigation
+Latest Blog Post by salon -Video- Former President Barack Obama on the State of our Democracy

 7 - mcarapella